modernish/modernish/README.md

 essential for the safe use of `eval` or any other context where the shell must parse untrusted input. `shellquote` only uses quoting mechanisms specified by POSIX, so the quoted values it produces are safe to parse in any POSIX shell.
+It uses a highly optimised quoting algorithm that combines quoting with backslashes, single quotes and double quotes to minimise growth when quoting repeatedly.
 Usage: `shellquote` [ `-f`|`+f` ] *varname* [ [ `-f`|`+f` ] *varname* ... ]
 The values of the variables specified by name are shell-quoted and stored back into those variables.
 By default, a value is only quoted if it contains characters not present in `$SHELLSAFECHARS`.
-An `-f` argument forces unconditional quoting for subsequent variables; an `+f` argument restores default behaviour. `shellquote` returns success (0) if all variables were processed successfully, and non-success (1) if any undefined (unset) variables were encountered.
+An `-f` argument forces unconditional quoting for subsequent variables, disabling optimisations that may leave shell-safe characters unquoted; an `+f` argument restores default behaviour. `shellquote` returns success (0) if all variables were processed successfully, and non-success (1) if any undefined (unset) variables were encountered.
 In the latter case, any set variables still get